 This naturally raises the question, though, why is the National Guard on site at the Boston Marathon?

-This would be a good question for Alex to ask, but he's so far away from the actual story that he doesn't even realize the answers he's demanding are already available.
+You know, this would be a good question for Alex to ask, but he's so far away from the actual story that he doesn't even realize the answers he's demanding are already available.

 Quote, the Massachusetts team was on duty during the running of the Boston Marathon, augmented by similar civil support teams from the New York and Rhode Island National Guards.

-Alex legitimately couldn't have looked at too many of these photos too closely because a number of these dudes have big letters CST on their backs, short for Civil Support Team.
+Alex legitimately couldn't have looked at too many of these photos too closely because a number of these dudes have big letters CST on their backs, short for civil support team.

 I guess it would be easy for Alex to just say that it's the same thing, you know?